UW-xDD/xdd-docker-recipe/README.md

 - Think about resource usage as your app is running -- how many CPUs is it using?
 Memory?
 Disk?
 These are important to know, even approximately, before deploying at scale within xDD
 - Input and output paths must be defineable when instantiating the script (or default to a `/input` and `/output`)
 - Images should contain all necessary components, modules, and data.
 They should ideally be self-contained processing units, without requiring any additional downloads or module installations at runtime.
 - Images will _not_ be run as root.
-For security reasons, images are run as unprivelged `nobody` user within the infrastructure.
-Be sure that the software in the container does not expect root-level priveleges (see "Testing the Image" below)
+For security reasons, images are run as unprivileged `nobody` user within the infrastructure.
+Be sure that the software in the container does not expect root-level privileges (see "Testing the Image" below)

 ## Examples
-A simple sample application is provided in `example` directory.
+A simple sample application is provided in the `example` directory.
 It's a simple example: use [spaCy](https://spacy.io) to extract all known geopolitical entities (country, states, cites) from text.
 It uses as its input the text extracted from PDF documents.

   - The `Dockerfile` is the recipe for creating the docker image.
 It is commented to provide explanation and guidance as you build your own.
   - The application logic itself is contained in `extract_gpe.py`.
 It reads from `/input` and writes to `/output` within the running container